What’s A Good Aleppo Pepper Substitute?

 Aleppo pepper is known for its earthiness with hints of raisin and tomato, so using solely cayenne pepper would leave your recipe with too much heat and tasting slightly flat.
 But if you mix sweet paprika – a milder chili pepper spice with a comparable level of flavor complexity to the Aleppo – you have a winning combination.

 The paprika adds the flavor and the cayenne provides the heat.
-The table salt – if you prefer – adds that slightly salty quality that Aleppo pepper has due to its drying process.
+The table salt (if you prefer) adds that slightly salty quality that Aleppo pepper has because of its drying process.

 The proper proportion for the best alternative to Aleppo pepper: Mix four parts sweet paprika to one part cayenne.
 Optional: Add a tiny pinch of salt.